hi5/CL3/readme.md

 - Limited history (18 items+26 items in secondary menu, does remember more entries in XML history file though)
 - Remove (yank) entries from history
 - No duplicate entries in clipboard (automatically removed)
-- Templates: simply textfiles which are read at start up
+- Templates: simply text files which are read at start up
-- Plugins: AutoHotkey functions (scripts) defined in seperate files
+- Plugins: AutoHotkey functions (scripts) defined in separate files

 ## Templates